cknotz/covid_mlearn_python/readme.md

-## Project - Using Keras neural net for credit card default classification to classify COVID-cases
+## Project - Using Keras neural net for credit card fraud detection to classify COVID-cases

-An attempt to use a Keras neural network designed to classify credit card defaults to predict COVID-19 diagnoses in the Swiss population.
+An attempt to use a Keras neural network designed to classify credit card fraud to predict COVID-19 diagnoses in the Swiss population.
+The analysis follows the example analysis by Fancois Chollet (https://keras.io/examples/structured_data/imbalanced_classification/).

 This is work in progress.